flupke/django-fsfield/doc/index.rst

 django-fsfield
 ==============

-Scalabe file storage fields for your Django models.
+Scalable file storage fields for your Django models.

 The files are stored on disk in a tree structure that ensures not too many files end up in the same directory, to maintain things fast when the number of